Here's what we'll cover

 Extra follow-up may be useful for:

-• those using insulin or other diabetes medication that lower blood sugar levels
+- Those using insulin or other diabetes medication that lowers blood sugar

-Early review by a doctor ensures the right dose and prevents unnecessary discomfort for patients.
+Early review by a doctor ensures the right dose and prevents unnecessary discomfort.

 These symptoms require prompt evaluation by your healthcare provider.